 The University Libraries will routinely monitor the effectiveness of this policy and make every effort to ensure that library services are in compliance with the Copyright Law.

-All electronic reserves submitted by Education faculty should be placed at the CML.
-If they are submitted at Lied Library, they will be transferred to the CML for scanning.
+All electronic reserves submitted by Education faculty should be placed at the TDRL.
+If they are submitted at Lied Library, they will be transferred to the TDRL for scanning.

-CML staff release a date each semester by which electronic reserves must be submitted in order to be ready by the first day of the semester.
-Other than this deadline, electronic reserves placed at the CML will generally be posted within 48 hours of submission.
+TDRL staff release a date each semester by which electronic reserves must be submitted in order to be ready by the first day of the semester.
+Other than this deadline, electronic reserves placed at the TDRL will generally be posted within 48 hours of submission.

-There is no limit on the number of items that a faculty can place on electronic reserve at the CML.
+There is no limit on the number of items that a faculty can place on electronic reserve at the TDRL.

-The CML also has a physical reserve system for books, study guides, media, and other items that cannot be scanned into electronic reserves.
+The TDRL also has a physical reserve system for books, study guides, media, and other items that cannot be scanned into electronic reserves.
 Checkout periods and fines generally mirror those of Lied Library.